djplaner/memex/docs/sense/Teaching/Mathematics/alive.md

 Suggest "value" for pupils comes through "links to ideas that are interesting to hem, that cause them enjoyment and that they consider to be worth heir attention"

+Activity

+- Choose an event that the students may find interesting that may involve real mathematics (from teacher or students)
+- Encourage students to develop questions about the event (pairs)

+    - Remind them that mathematics not only deals with numbers and variables, but also with trends, patterns and relationships between things
+    - have them categorise three levels of questions: comfortable answering, take some work/struggle to answer, probably not able to answer.
+    - Share the questions
+    - Students choose and work on their problem.

+### Engaging

+Engaged students learn efficiently and experience enjoyment.
+Quote Polya

+> For efficient learning, the learner should be interested in the material to be learned and find pleasure in the activity of learning (1962, p.
+608)

+- reverse what they do

+    Rather than answer questions, come up with questions.
+Instead of giving them instructions, ask them to write the instructions.

+- collaborative learning

 ## References